SumitsHub/learn-react/03-react-concepts/src/tutorial/12-forwardRef/README.md

 ```

 ### Examples use cases
-1. Focusing a text input
+1. Focusing a text input field, scrolling to a specific position, or measuring the dimensions of an element.
 2. Playing and pausing a video